 A unique identifier that identifies a single line item or multiple line item order.

-Unless the ItemID (or SKU) and corresponding TransactionID, or the OrderLineItemID is provided in the request to identify a single line item order, the OrderID must be specified.
-If OrderID is specified, OrderLineItemID, ItemID, TransactionID, and SKU are ignored if present in the same request.
+Unless the ItemID value (or SKU value) and corresponding TransactionID value, or the OrderLineItemID value is provided in the request to identify a single line item order, the OrderID value must be specified.
+If OrderID value is specified, OrderLineItemID, ItemID, TransactionID, and SKU fields are ignored if present in the same request.

-Note that the unique identifier of a 'non-immediate payment' order will change as it goes from an unpaid order to a paid order.
-Due to this scenario, all calls that accept Order ID values as filters in the request payload, including the SendInvoice call, will support the identifiers for both unpaid and paid orders.
-The new order ID format is a non-parsable string, globally unique across all eBay marketplaces, and consistent for both single line item and multiple line item orders.
-Unlike in the past, instead of just being known and exposed to the seller, these unique order identifiers will also be known and used/referenced by the buyer and eBay customer support.
+Note: Note that the unique identifier of a 'non-immediate payment' order will change as it goes from an unpaid order to a paid order.
+Due to this scenario, all Trading API calls that accept Order ID values as filters in the request payload will support the identifiers for both unpaid and paid orders.